khakhalin/notes/keywords/generative_graphRNNs.md

 Sequential  generation, where we take "actions" (add a point, a component, a word to a sentence etc) based on all previously taken actions, until the result is complete.
 In our case, we would be adding nodes and edges one after another.

-> He makes some vague statement that other generative approaches, including GANs and VAE, are somehow related to ARMs?..
+> He makes some vague statement that other generative approaches, including [[gan]]s and [[autoencoder]]s, are somehow related to ARMs?..
 Not sure.
 He says that "at least one part of fancier generators contains an ARM", or something like that… #todo: what??

 ## graphRNNs